 Once that dried, the next layer arrived as paint splashed from the brush, a much more random movement.
 Finally I blew some gilding paste across the surface of each piece, then applied some gold leaf.
 It took more readily in certain areas than others.

 One of the finished pieces featured in the ITV News article about my free art project, and was given away near Beddington Park.
 Another piece has been given away in Wallington and a third has been gifted.
-There are three post card sized pieces remaining in the series – if you like the look of any of them – drop me a line, they are for sale.
+The remaining pieces in the series are sold.

 I am continuing to adapt the elemental art idea.
 I recently blogged about Autumn Fire, and this new collection, titled Winter Ice – is a variation on that theme.
 I painted these images overlaying various shades of acrylic paint, finished with silver leaf.